parsiyte/parsiyte.github.io/_pages/about.md

 Recent News
 ------
+- **[06/11/22]** Burak's paper, titled "[Soft error vulnerability prediction of GPGPU applications](https://link.springer.com/article/10.1007/s11227-022-04933-2)," has been accepted for publication in [The Journal of Supercomputing](https://www.springer.com/journal/11227).

 - **[17/10/22]** Our TÜBİTAK 2519 project titled "RAPPROX – Resource-Aware Compiler Design for Approximate Computing Techniques in General Purpose Graphics Processing Units (GPGPU) Applications" has been accepted within the scope of [CERCIRAS COST Action](https://www.cerciras.org).